VitroidFPV/vitroidfpv.com/README.md

 ## Contributing:
 [![forthebadge](https://forthebadge.com/images/badges/contains-tasty-spaghetti-code.svg)](https://forthebadge.com)

-This process requires at least some familiarity with Git, but should still be easy to follow with either the CLI, or Github desktop
+This process requires at least some familiarity with Git, but should still be easy to follow with either the CLI, or Github desktop.
+As any SvelteKit app, it supports a full HMR Live Dev enviroment by running the `npm run dev` command in the CLI.
+Writing the `.md` files requires a page refresh on any change to take effect, the rest will re-render automatically on save

 ### Process:

+(totally not yoinked from Betaflight and slightly changed cuz I have no idea with Git CLI 😎)

 If you know CLI:
 1. `git clone <URL of your fork>`